We've analysed all the local government data to bring you the rundown on your local secondary schools.

 Figures below show what proportion of the half day sessions were missed by pupils and counted as an unauthorised absence and how this compares to the local and national averages.

-What proportion of pupils are classed as persistant absentees (missing 15% or more of all sessions).
+What proportion of pupils are classed as persistent absentees (missing 10% or more of all sessions)?

 Figures below show what proportion of the pupils, who left school in recent years, continued in education for longer than the first term.

 Nationally, 94% of pupils stayed on in education or went into employment or training.

 There is also data on the proportion who stayed in education.

 |Year for outcome||% education||LA - % education||National - % education|

 Figures below show the proportion of young people who dropped out of education, training or work within 3 months.

 |Year for outcome||% not sustained||LA - % not sustained||National - % not sustained|

 While finances are not included in our calculation of how good schools are, many schools publish information about how much they are spending on pupils' education.

 What is the total school spend per pupil Canons High School compared to the local and national average? (school is in blue)